Summer in the Mountains Packing Tips and List

 - Shorts (for playing outdoors during the day)

 - Long Pants or jeans for chilly nights

 - Dress/skirt/slacks (if you aspire to be Carrie Bradshaw in the mountains, like me!)

 - Water bottle

 - Umbrella (10 minute afternoon rain showers can occur even on the hottest days of the year)

 What did I forget?
 What would you change?
-I would love to hear your feedback in the comments.

 Get to know the Snowmamas who share the ins and outs of creating unforgettable moments.